What is Sleep Apnea

 - Narcotic use

 Treatment for Sleep Apnea

-The vast majority of people who suffer from sleep apnea treat it with CPAP therapy, which provides constant positive airway pressure (CPAP) using CPAP devices.
+The vast majority of people who suffer from sleep apnea treat it with CPAP therapy, which provides constant positive airway pressure (CPAP).
 Surgery is usually not needed.

 For mild cases of sleep apnea, non-medical interventions may be recommended by your doctor.

-If you live in Alaska and need to confirm a sleep apnea diagnoses, please contact us to get a sleep study (they are normally covered by insurance).
+If you live in Alaska and need to confirm a sleep apnea diagnosis, please contact us to get a sleep study (they are normally covered by insurance).